-1. If you want your friend/partner to construct exactly the same triangle like the one you drew in Task 1, what minimum information you will have to provide such that she/he will also construct the exact same triangle?
+If you want your friend/partner to construct exactly the same triangle like the one you drew in Task 1, what minimum information you will have to provide such that she/he will also construct the exact same triangle?

-2. If you think there are more than one ways to provide information such that a triangle, same as the one you drew in Task 1 could be constructed, please mention all those here.
+If you think there are more than one ways to provide information such that a triangle, same as the one you drew in Task 1 could be constructed, please mention all those here.

 Allow students to make all kinds of possible conjectures.
-One common conjecture the students came up with: give all three angles and all three sides.
+One common conjecture the students came up with was to say give all three angles and all three sides.
 In response to this, you can remind them to come up with a minimum set of information.
 The six things they just mentioned is a lot of information.
-Again, giving three sides and two angles is the same as giving three sides and three angles (triangle's angle sum is 180°).
-So ensure minimum as well as independent information is given.
+Again, giving three sides and two angles is the same as giving three sides and three angles (triangle's angle sum is $180^{\circ}$ ).
+To ensure minimum as well as independent information is given.

 Give them enough time.
-Insist on writing down their conjectures- in any language they prefer, using diagrams, using text, whatever helps them to convey.
-After 10 to12 minutes, collect their conjectures for further discussion.
+Insist on writing down their conjectures - in any language they prefer, using diagrams, using text, whatever helps them to convey.
+After 10 to12 minutes collect their conjectures for further discussion.

 Go through students' conjectures, and look for possible patterns.
-Based on our experience students came up with following conjectures:
+Based on our experience here are a few examples of conjectures that students came up for constructing a congruent triangle.

-- Two sides and two angles

-- All three sides (SSS)
+- Two sides and two angles - All three sides (SSS)

 - One side and two angles (ASA, AAS)

 - Two sides one angle (SSA, SAS)

 - All three angles (AAA)